Unitech/pm2/README.md

 <a name="a23"/>
-## Execute any script : What is fork mode ?
+## Execute any script: What is fork mode ?

 The default mode of PM2 consists of wrapping the code of your node application into the Node Cluster module.
 It's called the **cluster mode**.

 There is also a more classical way to execute your app, like node-forever does, called the **fork mode**.

 In fork mode almost all options are the same as the cluster mode.
-But no reload or gracefulReload.
+But there is no reload or gracefulReload command.

 **By using the fork mode you will lose core features of PM2 like the automatic clusterization of your code over all CPUs available and the 0s reload.**

 So use it if you only need a forever-like behaviour.

-Here is how to start your app in fork :
+Here is how to start your app within a fork:

 ```bash
 $ pm2 start app.js -x   # Will start your app.js in fork mode
 $ pm2 list              # You will see that on the row "mode" it's written "fork"
 ```

-You can also exec scripts in other languages :
+You can also exec scripts in other languages:

 ```bash
 $ pm2 start my-bash-script.sh -x --interpreter bash